-Have you ever seen a pig wear lipstick?
+Have you ever seen a pig wearing lipstick?
 Or a cat wear mascara?
 I’m guessing your answer is no right!?
 Because animals don’t wear makeup, perfume, or use facial cream.

 Then why is it ok to conduct animal testing on cosmetics that only people use?

-It’s not ok that 100 million animals around the worldwide are being tortured and killed each year.
+It’s not okay that 100 million animals around the worldwide are being tortured and killed each year.

 Look I’m not here to scare you or make you feel guilty about products you might have used an hour ago.
 My goal is to make you aware of what is being done unnecessarily to our furry friends so that you can make better choices tomorrow.

-By the end of this post, you’ll know the basics about animal testing, specific animal testing policies, and how to transition to a cruelty-free lifestyle.
+By the end of this post, you’ll know the basics of animal testing, specific animal testing policies, and how to transition to a cruelty-free lifestyle.